energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/presentation-issuance-self-sign-exchange.md

 Use case:

-1. Holder needs to prove control over DID, thus exchange definition of type _DIDAuth_ is needed to get the Credential (PermanentResidentCard) from Issuer.
-Another exchange-definition to present the obtained credential and self-signed credential.
+1. The Holder is required to present a self-signed consent VC and a PermanentResidentCard VC (Issued by Authority) to obtain another Verifiable Credential from the Issuer.

 `PresentationDefinition` exchange Definition.